 London Southend Airport is very aware of the impact that aircraft noise has on local people.
-It is therefore creating a Community Forum, which will include representatives from the local community, and will be appointing an independent chairperson to lead the meetings.
-That forum will aim to identify actionable solutions and make genuine progress.
+It has therefore created a Community Forum, which includes representatives from the local community, and is led by an independent chairperson to lead the meetings.
+The forum will aim to identify actionable solutions and make genuine progress.

 The London Southend Airport Community Noise Forum - LSACNF

-The LSACNF will be established to create and maintain an impartial pathway for local communities to engage with the airport, and to increase trust, transparency and clarity on noise issues associated with London Southend Airport.
+The LSACNF has been established to create and maintain an impartial pathway for local communities to engage with the airport, and to increase trust, transparency and clarity on noise issues associated with London Southend Airport.

 The Section 106 agreement outlines a number of planning conditions agreed when the runway was extended, and since its inception, performance has been measured to ensure all conditions are adhered to.
 This is a crucial document in relation to noise outlining targets such as the night-time operations quota, of which 71% was utilised in the last reporting period.
 Whist there has been a reduction in the number of residents submitting noise related complaints, the airport is launching the Community Noise Forum to identify opportunities and solutions as part of its commitment as a responsible neighbour.

-The LSACNF is designed to hear and engage with local concerns, seeking resolution.
+The LSACNF has been formed to listen and engage with local residents, seeking resolution.
 It is not limited to aircraft noise and will provide an open forum to discuss any noise related issues.
 The independent chair will lead the meetings with a clear agenda to seek improvements, identify positives to remain and discuss any areas of concern.
-The position is currently being advertised and the airport encourages application.

 To register your interest in joining the Community Noise Forum please email with your name, address and reasons for wanting to be a member.
 The aim is to ensure representation from all SS0 – SS9 postcodes.